couchbase/docs-operator/deployingOnCentos.md

-# Kubernetes Centos 7 Install Guide
+# Deploying on CentOS

+These instructions describe how to setup a Kubernetes cluster on CentOS.

+## Overview

 Kubernetes is a cluster and orchestration engine for docker containers.
 In other words Kubernetes is  an open source software or tool which is used to orchestrate and manage docker containers in cluster environment.
 Kubernetes is also known as k8s and it was developed by Google and donated to “Cloud Native Computing foundation”